 The landshare plus the dwelling built within it constitute what I call a farmlet.
 Other elements of the farmlet are placed away from the main dwelling.
 Barns, grain stores, water and fuel tanks, wind and solar generators, battery tanks, vehicle accommodation and workshops all have their places somewhere on the gleba within which the farmlet is located.
 Everything is aesthetically designed to blend in with the natural environment.
 Nature's shapes tend to prefer roundness rather than squareness.
 My preference, therefore, is to make use of the geometric shapes such as cylinders, ellipsoids and toroids in the design of a landshare dwelling.

 Within the present-day economy, the construction of a landshare-based dwelling, as described, would not be a practical proposition.
 Its geometry is way beyond the scope of present domestic building technology.
 Its complex water, fuel, electrical and all the other systems would be too expensive to manufacture.
 Also, today's farm machinery is designed for large-scale farm operations.
 It would be neither practical nor affordable for use on the scale of a family gleba.
-However, within a landshare-based economy, appropriate design, flexible technology, standardization of components and interfaces, coupled with universal demand, would make all these things fully available and affordable.
+However, within a landshare-based economy, appropriate design, flexible technology, standardization of components and interfaces, coupled with a universal demand, would make all these things fully available and affordable.

 Notwithstanding, I herein attempt to create a design for a real demonstration model of a futuristic landshare-based farmlet.